-The Club dues are \$20.00 per year.
-Members joining after October 1st (6 months into the Fiscal Year) only have to pay \$10.00.
+The Fiscal Year for the Club begins January 1.
+The Club dues are \$20.00 per year, payable January 1.
+After April 30, anyone who has not paid their dues will be dropped from the Club roster and be ineligible for any Club benefits.
+New members joining after July 1st (6 months into the Fiscal Year) only have to pay \$10.00.
 The Board can change the annual dues amount at any time.